ANevgi/Twitter-Meme-Bot/README.md

     images = soup.findAll("img")

 ```
 A loop was then used to find a random meme on the page and save it for it to be later uploaded onto Twitter.
-Afterwards, the Tweet is finally sent with the meme.
+Afterwards, the Tweet is finally sent with the meme and also likes the user's Tweet :)
 ```

  twt = api.update_status(status="@" + twt_user + " Enjoy your meme!", in_reply_to_status_id=twt.id, media_ids=meme_ids)